-This policy has been written with due regard to the DfE Behaviour in Schools Guidance (2022), The EYFS Framework (2021) and The Equality Act (2010).
-This policy has been written with due regard to the duty of proprietors, under Section 7 of the Education (Independent Schools Standards) Regulations to ensure that arrangements are made to safeguard and promote the welfare of pupils.
+This policy has been written with due regard to the DfE Behaviour in Schools Guidance (2024), The EYFS Framework (2024) and The Equality Act (2010).
+This policy has been written with due regard to the duty of proprietors, under Part 3 of the Independent Schools Standards to ensure that arrangements are made to safeguard and promote the welfare, health and safety of pupils.